pedro-dm-gomes/Graph-RNN/README.md

     python train-mmnist-GraphRNN.py

+To evaluate the model

+    python eval-mmnist.py

 #### Human Bodies
-to train the model

-    python eval-train-bodies-GraphRNN.py

-to train the model with color point cloud
+to train the model without color or with color

+    python train-bodies-GraphRNN.py
     python train-bodies-GraphRNN_color.py

+to evaluate

+    python eval-bodies.py
+    python eval-bodies_color.py

 ### Datasets
 The models were evaluated with the following datasets: